wilzbach/docs.asyncy.com/storyscript/README.md

    return this + that
 ```

-Functions that do not have an output may not use `return`.
+Functions that do not have an output may not use `return` with an entity.
 An error is thrown if a return is used.
+An sole `return` statement is allowed.

 ```coffeescript
 function do_this